Posted on

 What is Ecotherapy?

 For most of its existence, homo sapiens has lived in harmony with nature as hunter/gatherers.
 Such a lifestyle requires a vast knowledge of the seasons, and of the patterns and habits of wildlife, and of plants and herbs and their healing powers.
 Industrialization and urbanization are fairly recent phenomena on an evolutionary scale.
 We still carry the genetic memory of our ancestors who lived in untamed nature.
 Our brains are wired for the outdoors and nature.
-A growing body of research demonstrates that not only do we feel better when we make time for nature, it is also a requirement for good physical and mental health!
+A growing body of research demonstrates that not only do we feel better when we make time for nature, but it is also a requirement for good physical and mental health!

 Ecopsychology and Ecotherapy